fdarian/prisma-generator-drizzle/packages/generator/README.md

 These syntaxes might change in the future, we encourage your feedback.

-We will make sure to keep the syntaxes backwards compatible.
+We will make sure to keep the syntaxes compatible with future versions.

 ### Customize field with `drizzle.custom`